DarrenCoppinger/milestone-project-3/README.md

 The style of the site is inspired by the asetetic of japanese karaoke bars (called Karaokeans).
 These places tend to have neon signs on the outside and have cyber punky interior with lots of lights brightly color lights and vibrant colors.
 To communicated this a vapourwave color scheme was chosen using pinks, blues and a small amounts of teal green.

 #### Framework
-For this project I used the framework [Flask](https://flask.palletsprojects.com/en/1.1.x/) to render the python code which is in place at the back-end of the website.
+For this project I used the framework [Flask](https://flask.palletsprojects.com/en/1.1.x/) to render the python code which is in place at the backend of the website.
 I also used the framework [Materialize](https://materializecss.com/) as I wished to uses something other than bootstrap and I likes the clean modern look the framework.
 It's documentation was also concise and easy to read. [jQuery](https://code.jquery.com/jquery/) was also used to as I found it slightly simpler to used than basic JavaScript.

 #### Colors
 The main colors used are as follows: